nak0x/dotfiles/README.md

 It's like changing settings... you don't get paid to do this.
 But if it can be helpfull to someone, why not sharing it !

+## To Do

+Implement usage of [Recuitls](https://www.gnu.org/software/recutils/) for managing notes and daily notes.

 ---

 Love ya ! <3